The Church (band): 2012-2019: Royalty dispute, member departures, new releases

-2020-present: expanded lineup, resurgence, and further critical acclaim
+2020-present: Expanded lineup, resurgence, and further critical acclaim

 On 1 February 2020, Kilbey announced on Facebook that founding member Peter Koppes had departed the group to "explore his own musical path".
 He noted that, after more than forty years, it was natural for the band's lineup to evolve, and he praised Koppes for making "the hugest contribution to the Church's sound".
 The announcement left Kilbey as the sole remaining original member.
 At the same time, Kilbey confirmed that touring multi‑instrumentalist Jeffrey Cain had been promoted to full membership and that Even guitarist Ashley Naylor had joined the lineup, alongside long‑time drummer Tim Powles and guitarist Ian Haug.

 The onset of the COVID‑19 pandemic disrupted touring schedules, and the band was forced to cancel appearances, including a planned performance at the 2022 Corona Capital festival in Mexico City, after Kilbey and Naylor tested positive for COVID‑19.
 During this period, the group concentrated on writing and recording new material.
 The Church returned in February 2023 with their twenty‑sixth studio record, The Hypnogogue.
 A concept album set in 2054, it tells the story of a fading rock star who uses a dream‑extracting machine to create music.

 On 29 March 2024, the band released their twenty‑seventh studio album, Eros Zeta and the Perfumed Guitars.
 Conceived as a "companion piece" to The Hypnogogue, it continues the science‑fiction narrative of doomed pop star Eros Zeta.
 Several tracks, including "Realm of Minor Angels" and "Pleasure", were previewed during the band's 2023 North American tour, where the album was sold in advance.
 The release coincided with Kilbey's publication of a companion novel, Eros Zeta and the Hypnogogue, which expanded the storyline.

-The Church are set to support Crowded House along with Angus & Julia Stone, Mark Seymour, Vika and Linda, and the Waifs on the 2025 Red Hot Summer Tour.
+On 5 November, the band released the single "Sacred Echoes (Part Two)".
+Kilbey commented that it "is unlike any previous Church song ever with its almost orchestral climaxes and its sombre mood".